 7. Russian Ivy (Hedera Pastuchovii)

 As evident from the name, this Ivy plant is native to Russian regions, though it can be found in parts of Armenia and Iran.
-Being an evergreen climber, the Russian Ivy can reach a height of up to a whopping 100 feet when it has ample support.
+Being an evergreen climber, the Russian Ivy can reach a height of up to 100 feet with ample support.

 This Ivy thrives best in hardiness zones ranging from 7 to 12, though you can grow it in colder regions with precautions.
 The foliage of the Russian Ivy tends to be mid-green and stretches in a heart shape that reaches a deep point.